FEATURE //

 You can argue that airfare prices might be higher around holidays.
 By picking holidays that fall around or flank the international travel off-season (for example, Memorial Day weekend in May or Labor Day weekend in September), you will find reasonable prices.

-This means watching for low fares and being able to travel on a whim.
-Airlines such as United and Delta always send out weekly or bi-weekly emails with lots of international airfare sales.
+For travelers intently seeking cheap vacations, this means watching for low fares and being able to travel on a whim.
+Airlines such as United and Delta send out regular emails with loads of international airfare sales.

 Warsaw, Poland